State of the Baltic Sea 2026

 Adding to this problem, oxygen-poor seabeds release phosphorus – a process known as internal loading, that intensifies eutrophication.
 Eutrophication, an excess of nutrients in the water, promotes algae blooms and can further deplete oxygen levels, creating a cycle that worsens the problem.
 Currently, around one fifth of the Baltic Sea’s deep seafloor lacks visible life due to low oxygen, spanning an area approximately the size of 1.5 Denmarks.

-Figure 1: Map of the Baltic Sea – the numbers 1 to 9 identify the basins, as shown in table.
+Map of the Baltic Sea – the numbers 1 to 9 identify the basins, as shown in table.

 The Baltic Sea in numbers